J-sephB-lt-n/dbt-example/README.md

 here are links to specific things in this project:

 - [A custom generic data test](./tests/generic/test_is_valid_id.sql) (you can see it applied [here](./models/staging/data_tests.yml))
+  - You can run `python -m simdata.add_non_valid_order_id --db_name dev` to add a non-valid ID into the source data if you want to see the test fail (you will need to run `dbt run` before `dbt test` in order to see the test fail)